nmoschkin/KuCoin.NET/README.md

 The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET Standard 2.0.
 It will compile anywhere.

-The example project is built in .NET 5, and uses my fork of the __FancyCandles__ chart library.
+The example project is built in .NET 5 using WPF for Windows Desktop, and uses my fork of the __FancyCandles__ chart library.
 It is included via a git submodule.

 When you clone the project, be sure to run __git submodule init__ and __git submodule update__ from the root project directory to download and sync that project.